 Milwaukee is a prominent holiday destination due to its lovely location on the waterfronts of Lake Michigan, affordability, wonderful hotels, friendly Midwestern hospitality, downtown attractions, trendy diners, cinemas, and sporting games.

 With so many centers of history in its streets, Milwaukee can easily be dubbed the City of Museums.
-Among the best museums in Milwaukee, you will find the names of the Milwaukee Art Museum, the Jewish Museum, the Mitchell Gallery of Flight inside the Milwaukee Mitchell International Airport, the Chudnow museum (now closed), and the National Bobblehead Hall of Fame and Museum.
+Among the best museums in Milwaukee, you will find the names of the Milwaukee Art Museum, the Jewish Museum, the Mitchell Gallery of Flight inside the Milwaukee Mitchell International Airport, the Chudnow Museum (now closed), and the National Bobblehead Hall of Fame and Museum.

 Endnotes: Make Some Historic Milwaukee Memories